Refer a Friend

 In this digital landscape, it has become mandatory for every business to invest money in developing an exclusive mobile application...

 Technology changes.
-Things we believed were impossible 2 or 3 years ago are the part of our everyday life....
+Things we believed were impossible 20 or 30 years ago are a part of our everyday life.
+So,...

 Stratis Valachis, Senior UX Designer at Aviva, talks us through the future of conversational experience Back in November, Stratis Valachis...